Theoretical uncertainties for cosmological first-order phase transitions

 These contributions -- with leftover gauge dependence -- are formally $\mathcal{O}(g^8)$ and $\mathcal{O}(g^{10})$ respectively, and we include them as they contribute at leading (one-loop) order to the respective 3d parameters.

-Finally, when the soft temporal scalar scalars are integrated out in the second step of dimensional reduction (c.f.\ Ref.~\cite{Kajantie:1995dw}), the action of the final ultrasoft scale EFT is given in Eq.~\eqref{eq:3d:ultrasoft:action}.
+Finally, when the soft temporal scalar scalars are integrated out in the second step of dimensional reduction (cf.\ Ref.~\cite{Kajantie:1995dw}), the action of the final ultrasoft scale EFT is given in Eq.~\eqref{eq:3d:ultrasoft:action}.
 The parameters of this ultrasoft EFT read

 In this step of dimensional reduction, the two-loop matching of mass parameters requires resummation (by adding and subtracting the one-loop contribution to ultrasoft mass).
 Consequently the soft Higgs mass parameter does not appear inside the two-loop piece -- despite mixed diagrams involving both Higgs and soft temporal scalars -- since the effect of the Higgs mass is formally of higher order.
 We point out that this technical detail was overlooked in Ref.~\cite{Gorda:2018hvi} in Eq.~(3.45).